 - Reading comprehension refers to a reader’s ability to successfully interpret a text and connect the ideas in the text to their background knowledge.
 Because they have difficulty with decoding and fluency, students with dyslexia typically score low on reading comprehension tests.

-- Vocabulary knowledge is one of the largest contributors to reading comprehension.
+- Vocabulary knowledge is one of the most significant contributors to reading comprehension.
 Research suggests that vocabulary knowledge contributes 50 percent to 60 percent of the variance in reading comprehension outcomes.

 - Oral language skills include speaking and listening.
 Research suggests they are not only essential for learning to read, but the relationship between oral language abilities and reading is also reciprocal.